 Sure, it’s bad.
 But even working within this structure, some tweaks could have salvaged something.

 Re-watching Attack of the Clones there are many things that are wondrous.
 The design for instance.
 Grown men have been known to invest in Lego kits of Obi-Wan’s beautiful Jedi starfighter.
 Then there’s terrific space action, like that seismic charge combat with Django Fett.
-There are memorable images, like Obi-Wan hanging trapped in a colum of light.
+There are memorable images, like Obi-Wan hanging trapped in a column of light.
 And oh yes, the wonderful music.
 All tip-top stuff.

 But then there are the many more weak things we are subjected to.

 Lucas accomplishes extraordinary feats in this movie.
-He recruits Jackson and Lee and then ignores them; he depicts Annakin as sulky and petulant rather then menacing; he portrays Jedi as rather easily slaughtered; and he gives Obi-Wan the look and gravitas of a Bee Gee.
+He recruits Jackson and Lee and then ignores them.
+He depicts Annakin as sulky and petulant rather then menacing.
+He portrays Jedi as rather easily slaughtered.
+And he gives Obi-Wan the look and gravitas of a Bee Gee.

 1. Position Windu as Annakin’s nemesis